magna-lad/fingerprint-medium/README.md

  - `cnn_v0.pth`
  - `cnn_v1.pth`
  - `cnn_v2.pth`
-- These files can be reused for inference or fine-tuning, following standard PyTorch model serialization practice [web:6].
+- These files can be reused for inference or fine-tuning, following standard PyTorch model serialization practice.

 ---